JVital2013/vitality-goes/README.md

 ## What does Vitality GOES do?

 Vitality GOES makes data from the GOES HRIT/EMWIN feed easily accessible, through a web browser, from anywhere on your local network.
-Even if the internet goes down due to a weather emergency, people on your local LAN can still access real-time emergency weather information.
+Even if the internet goes down for any reason, people on your local LAN can still access real-time weather information.

 Vitality GOES has the following features: